its-harsshhh/Lotiq/README.md

 Lotiq exists to remove that friction.

 **Core idea:**
-> Make Lottie edits in seconds, not minutes.
+> Edits Lotties in seconds, not minutes.

 ---